The Kennedys: KLABU

 ‘The Spirit of Kalobeyei’ invites you to join the Klabu and support refugees

-Today, there are more than 26 million refugees across the globe, and more than half of these refugees are under 18 years old.
+There are more than 26 million refugees across the globe (in 2019), and more than half of these refugees are under 18 years old.
 Living in tough conditions, their talent and potential is wasted.
 Our creative incubator, The Kennedys, created the launch campaign for KLABU, a new non-profit foundation that is using sports to help rebuild these young lives.

 KLABU, which means ‘club’ in Swahili, builds sports clubs in refugee camps and settlements.
 By raising funds from its own sportswear range, KLABU builds sturdy club houses and facilities, and provides sports equipment and clothing through an innovative library system.